Powhatan Arrow: Background and inauguration

 During the 1920s, the Norfolk and Western Railway (N&W) operated two crack passenger trains: the Pocahontas and Cavalier, which ran on the N&W's 676 mi mainline between Norfolk, Virginia and Cincinnati, Ohio; via Roanoke, Virginia.
 Amid the Great Depression of the 1930s, N&W leaders sought to offset declining ridership revenue by modernizing their passenger trains with streamlined designs.
 The N&W built the first batch of five streamlined 4-8-4 class J steam locomotives, Nos.
 600-604, at their Roanoke Shops, then ordered 15 streamlined Pm-class coaches, Nos.
 1720-1734, from the Pullman-Standard Company to re-equip their Pocahontas and Cavalier consists in late 1941 and early 1942.
 The Pm-class coaches had 60 reclining seats.
 In 1943, the second batch of six class J locomotives, Nos.
 605-610, were built without streamlined casings due to wartime restrictions; initially classified as J1s, they were fitted with the casing a year later and reclassified as Js.

 After World War II, N&W president Robert H. Smith and other executives were determined to keep passengers riding.
 On April 28, 1946, the railroad launched the Powhatan Arrow, a luxurious passenger train that ran between Norfolk and Cincinnati daily.
-The train was named after Chief Powahatan, the head of the Powhatan tribe, and the name was chosen by former N&W employee Leonard A. Scott of Dry Branch, Virginia, who won the $500 first prize in an N&W naming contest.
+The train was named after Powahatan, the head of the Powhatan Confederacy, and the name was chosen by former N&W employee Leonard A. Scott of Dry Branch, Virginia, who won the $500 first prize in an N&W naming contest.
 Drawn by a class J locomotive, the six-car trains included five Pm-class coaches and a re-equipped De-class dining car—all painted in Tuscan red with golden yellow stripes and letterings.
 The Powhatan Arrow was advertised as the N&W's flagship passenger train and, despite its reuse of older equipment, as one of America's first new postwar streamliners.

-On November 24, 1946, the N&W suspended the Powhatan Arrow to comply with an order by the federal Office of Defense Transportation, which told railroads to temporarily cease use of 25% of their steam locomotives to alleviate a severe shortage of coal caused by a massive coal miners' strike.
+On November 24, 1946, the N&W suspended the Powhatan Arrow and their other passenger train services to comply with an order by the federal Office of Defense Transportation, which told railroads to temporarily cease use of 25% of their steam locomotives to alleviate a severe shortage of coal caused by a massive coal miners' strike.
 On December 7, the order was lifted and the Powhatan Arrow services resumed operations.

 In June 1947, the Powhatan Arrow consist was given additional tavern-lounge cars, which were rebuilds of the Pm-class coaches Nos.
 1720-1722.
 These cars were equipped with N&W-built mahogany furniture, ashtrays cast at the Roanoke Shops' foundry, and formica counter tops and tables.